-At Broken Arrow Beauty College (BABC) and our sister campus, the Cosmetology Education Center (CEC), we accept other special financial assistance, too.
+At Broken Arrow Beauty College (BABC), we accept other special financial assistance, too.
 Veterans and their dependents are eligible for a variety of assistance, as are vocationally disabled students.
 To learn more about these options, visit us here.
 For students who are one quarter Native American, you can seek funds from the Bureau of Indian Affairs through your tribal office.

 Scholarships are also available to students who meet criteria set by the organizations offering this type of funding.
 They can range from need or merit-based or can be determined on religious, social club, or military affiliation.
 There are even scholarships awarded for volunteerism or community service.
 Members of the American Association of Cosmetology Schools (AACS) are eligible to apply for scholarships that they and their partners offer.
 Get more information about these opportunities here.

 One of the first steps we recommend taking is filling out the Free Application for Federal Student Aid (FAFSA®).
 Completing and submitting the FAFSA® is fast and free, plus it gives you access to the largest source of financial aid for college or career school.
 Even if you end up not using any of the potential funds that may be awarded to you, this is a basic step that can help you get the ball rolling.